 - Lexpert Rising Stars, Leading Lawyers Under 40, 2007

 - Robert is the primary author of Charities Taxation, Policy and Practice, a Thomson Reuters looseleaf service which is the only comprehensive Canadian charity tax textbook.
+He co-authored “Charitable organisations in Canada: overview” for the 2018 Charity Global Guide (Thomson Reuters).
 Robert has also published many charity and non-profit law articles and presents regularly on charity law topics.
 For example, Robert has published in the Canadian Tax Journal, The Philanthropist, the Exempt Organization Tax Review, the STEP Journal, and Oxford University’s Trusts and Trustees.

 - Canadian Bar Association, Charities & Not-for-Profit Section Executive Member